-Take bookings from any device: Create a seamless booking experience directly on your website that can be accessed from both desktop and mobile.
+Take bookings from any device: Create a seamless booking website experience directly on your site that can be accessed from both desktop and mobile.

 Let guests book in their own language: Offer multilingual options for reservations so every guest can book easily.

 Send instant confirmation emails: Your guests will automatically get a friendly email as soon as they book a room.

 While the primary goal of your lodging website is to get reservations, it takes a lot more than the ability to take reservations to sell to a potential customer.
 Your website needs to provide an ‘experience’ of what you have to offer at your location.
 You can achieve this by including the correct pages:

 Home page: This needs no introduction, as the home page is the face of your website.
 It’s the page that your visitors will arrive at after inputting your domain into their web browsers.
 Considering this, it’s important that the essentials are found on this page.
 If your website was a restaurant, the home page would be the tasting menu showing you a little bit of everything your site has to offer, where your other pages would be the à la carte menu.

 While a welcoming, large photo is always nice to see, make sure your homepage isn’t short on descriptive text about your hotel, along with appropriately placed CTAs.
 Be sure to make it quick and easy for guests to check room availability so you can keep their interest.
 You can do this in two ways with Wix Hotels: add a search bar to look for room availability or display a calendar on the page showing the availability.
 Since this is your home page, the former may be better suited to avoid an otherwise ‘busy’ experience”